-\This measure is the number of housing units that were built before 1950 and are occupied by families living below the poverty level.
+^{}This measure is the number of housing units that were built before 1950 and are occupied by families living below the poverty level.

 The City has aggressively sought to improve the quality of its affordable housing stock.
-The City through its' Office of Housing markets and administers the Commonwealth's "Get the Lead Out" program.
+The City is a co-applicant this year with the Massachusetts Department of Housing Community Development for a Lead Hazard Control Grant.